 What is Japanese Strawberry Milk?

-There is often a boom of strawberry flavoured products around late winter and early spring, when strawberries are in season in Japan.
+There is often a boom of strawberry-flavored products around late winter and early spring when strawberries are in season in Japan.
 Cafes and convenience stores with their ever-changing product lineup often hold “ichigo fairs”, where strawberry desserts and drinks are on sale for a limited time.

-One example would be the popular Japanese coffee shop chain “Doutor”, who held an ichigo fair which featured a limited edition menu including ichigo au lait (served hot or cold), pistachio and strawberry cake, and even sachets of powdered “ichigo latte” you can make at home.
+One example would be the popular Japanese coffee shop chain “Doutor”, which held an ichigo fair that featured a limited edition menu including ichigo au lait (served hot or cold), pistachio and strawberry cake, and even sachets of powdered “ichigo latte” you can make at home.

 Premade bottles and cartons of Japanese strawberry milk from convenience stores and supermarkets always contains real strawberry juice, but the percentage depends on the brand.
 Some contain real chunks of strawberry too, while others only contain strawberry juices.

-By using fresh strawberries instead of powders or premade purees, you can enjoy the natural flavour of the strawberries complimented by the creaminess of the milk (or your favourite milk alternative).
+By using fresh strawberries instead of powders or premade purees, you can enjoy the natural flavor of the strawberries complimented by the creaminess of the milk (or your favorite milk alternative).
 Japanese strawberry milk is usually sweetened, but the beauty of making it at home is being able to adjust the sweetness to suit your tastes.
-It also looks beautiful, so it’s great to serve at parties or gatherings in the summer!
+It also looks beautiful, so it’s great to serve at parties or gatherings, especially in summer!

-To make the ultimate Japanese strawberry milk, you will need these 6 ingredients:
+To make the ultimate Japanese strawberry milk, you will need these 6 simple ingredients:

-- Lemon juice – helps bring out the flavour of the strawberries.
+- Lemon juice: The acidity helps bring out the flavor of the strawberries.

-- Double cream – this optional ingredient will make the drink thicker and richer.
-For a healthier option you could thicken it with plain yoghurt, or cream of coconut could be used as a plant based alternative.
+- Double cream: this optional ingredient will make the drink thicker and richer.
+For a healthier option, you could thicken it with plain yogurt, or cream of coconut could be used as a plant-based alternative.

 Making Japanese strawberry milk is easy and well worth the effort!
-Here are my step by step instructions.
-For the full recipe and ingredients, see the printable recipe card at the bottom of the page.
+Here are my step-by-step instructions.
+For the full recipe and ingredients, see the printable recipe card Printable Recipe Card at the bottom of the page.

 Start by washing and drying your strawberries, then cut off the stems.